-Washburn describes the WD7S Harvest Series Dreadnought Acoustic to be a performance friendly guitar, due to the cut away.
+Washburn describes the WD7S Harvest Series Dreadnought Acoustic to be a performance-friendly guitar, due to the cutaway.
 Washburn also claims that the WD7S is unmatchable at its price range due to the tone, quality, sound projection, and unique features that the WD7S offers.

-The manufacture of the WD7S claim that this guitar is great for beginners, due to the price range and the build of the guitar.
+The manufacture of the WD7S claims that this guitar is great for beginners, due to the price range and the build of the guitar.
 While the body is a classic dreadnought shape, the neck is smaller, which allows inexperienced players (or players who have smaller hands) to get used to holding a guitar.

 If you are looking for a relatively inexpensive guitar that has the same exact quality as one that costs more than three thousand dollars, this is the perfect acoustic guitar for you.

 The Washburn WD7S Harvest Series Dreadnought Acoustic Guitar works great for all genres out there; but, this guitar is perfect for live performances.
 The dreadnought body of this acoustic delivers large and loud.

 While the natural nature of this guitar is to produce loud sounds, the build of the WD7S ensures that the integrity of your sound remains intact.

 When fingerpicking on the steel strings on this guitar, the WD7S produces soft, warm, and mellow tones.
 However, if you’re strumming, your guitar will produce sharp and clear tones that won’t muddy up inside of the sound hole.